What are the benefits of market research? There are plenty.

 Market research can be a goldmine for a marketing team.

-Benefit of Market Research #3: Operational
+Benefit #3 of Market Research: Operational

-The final core benefit is operational improvements.
+Lastly, another one of the many benefits of market research is operational improvements.
 This may include tactical changes to an organizational structure.

 It may also include reworking or retraining departments to focus on different approaches with customers.